jakesgordon/sprite-factory/README.md

  - `:output_style` - specify output location for generated stylesheet (default: &lt;input folder&gt;.&lt;style&gt;)
  - `:pngcrush`     - pngcrush the generated output image (if pngcrush is available)
  - `:padding`      - add padding to each sprite
+ - `:margin`       - add margin to each sprite
  - `:width`        - fix width of each sprite to a specific size
  - `:height`       - fix height of each sprite to a specific size
  - `:nocss`        - suppress generation of output stylesheet (`run!` returns css content as a string instead)